 Makes your Garden look great

-One of the easiest procedures that you can do with gardening is mulching.
-Mulching is a way to provide a protective layer comprised of a variety of materials, spread across the top of the existing soil in your yard.
-Mulch can be created out of inorganic materials such as stones, brick chips, even plastic.
+Did you know that you could also use mulch to improve your garden too?
+Through this process, you can provide a protective layer comprised of a variety of materials, spread across the top of the existing soil in your yard.
+It can be created out of inorganic materials such as stones, brick chips, even plastic.
 It can also be organic materials which in this case refers to straw, grass clippings, or bark chips.
-In fact, after you have services completed in your yard such as brush-clearing, tree removal, or stump grinding, you can opt to have these materials cut down into such a way that you can use them as mulch.
+In fact, after you have services completed in your yard such as brush-clearing, tree removal, or stump grinding, you can opt to have these materials cut down into such a way that you can use them.

-Mulching is incredibly beneficial for your yard.
+Mulching is also incredibly beneficial for your yard.
 It will protect your soil against erosion, reduce soil compaction which is very important after heavy rains.
-It will conserve moisture in your soil which reduces the need for frequent watering, something very important in California where water conservation is key.
+It will conserve moisture in your soil which reduces the need for frequent watering, something very important in Santa Barbara, California where water conservation is key.
 In addition to maintaining moisture this naturally maintains an even soil temperature.
-If you are trying to cultivate fruits or vegetables, mulching will prevent weeds from growing and compromising your efforts.
-Mulching also helps to keep your garden cleaner, providing a finished and manicured look on top of any garden beds or planter boxes.
+If you are trying to cultivate fruits or vegetables, you can prevent weeds from growing and compromising your efforts.
+Also, it’s easier to keep your garden cleaner, providing a finished and manicured look on top of any garden beds or planter boxes.

 Organic and inorganic mulch bring with them different benefits.
 Organic mulch will decompose slowly which means it offers organic material to loosen up your soil.
 Loosening up the soil means the growth of roots are improved in the soil holds onto water more efficiently.
 The result of this is better water infiltration.
 Inorganic mulching is much more permanent and if you don't plan on changing your plants this can be a great option.
 However, in almost all cases for organic mulches because they allow you the opportunity to recycle the materials we have gathered from all of your other landscaping and tree removal.
 All of the organic materials that we collect from things like decomposing leaves can be added to bark chips that we break down after removing branches from your trees.
 By recycling this material, you not only help to keep your yard much healthier, but you reduce the amount of cleanup services and fees you have to pay whether to us or to your regular Yard Waste Management Services.